 ABOUT THE SANCTUARY AND THE WILD HORSE ISSUES

-Skydog Sanctuary has locations in Malibu and Calabasas California as well as our 9000 acre ranch near Bend Oregon.
+Skydog Sanctuary has locations in Mariposa California as well as our 9000 acre ranch near Bend Oregon.

 Sky Dog Ranch is a forever home for wild mustangs who have ended up in horrible and dangerous situations - at kill pens, at auctions, in unloving homes where they have often been starved and neglected.
 The horses here represent so many different aspects of the mustang issue, once rounded up by the Bureau of Land Management only to slip through the cracks and end up without the most basic care and affection.

 All the wild horses here are treated with the utmost kindness and respect and we leave in peace the ones who want to be left alone and give others the love and compassion that they have not experienced from people before.

 Skydog Ranch employs people in recovery who are actively working 12 step programs as well as military veterans as we believe that they and the horses form a unique bond, both having come from situations that tested them emotionally and physically.

 Many of our horses come direct from kill pens or Auctions where they were hours away from being shipped to slaughter in Mexico or Canada.
 The American people spoke loudly not to slaughter horses here but now the result is that they are shipped over the borders to be killed in the most horrible ways imaginable.

 We do not eat horses - they are our friends and are classified as companion animals, not livestock, for that reason.
 However hundreds of thousands of them, including mustangs, are ending up on dinner plates in foreign countries and we want to bring awareness to that fact and ultimately change the law to stop horses being shipped to slaughter.